 What is it for?

-- To increase levels of healthy eating, physical activity and mental health by encouraging people to take up Well London and other local activities and resources
+- To increase levels of healthy eating, physical activity and mental health by encouraging people to take up Well London activities, existing local activities and resources

 - To increase levels of responsiveness of local service deliverers to community need